-2: Business Case and benefits management
+2: Business case and benefits management

-Initial Gateway Review 5.
-This is for projects delivering an asset as a standalone project · or as an input to a programme.
+Initial Gateway Review 5 This is for projects delivering an asset as a standalone project or as an input to a programme.
 Alternatively, the project may be delivering an asset as part of the maintenance regime of an existing operational service.
 The main focus of this section will be the key measure of the delivery of the Business Case and the benefits that will be subsequently managed within a larger operational programme or service.
-At the start of a medium- to long- This Review will occur after 6 to 12 months (the time from the term contract for operational service asset/system/service becoming operational to this Gateway Gateway Review 5 Review 5).
-All areas in this section will need to be investigated, to confirm that there is a business need and supportive stakeholders.
+At the start of a medium to long- term contract for operational service Gateway Review 5 This Review will occur after 6 to 12 months (the time from the asset/system/service becoming operational to this Gateway Review 5).
+All areas in this section will need to be investigated, to confirm that the business need is being met and there are supportive stakeholders.
 This section will measure the delivery of the asset and benefits against the original Business Case and will identify any changes that have necessarily occurred to the original Business Case.
 For all contracts, the governance arrangements of the operational contract are fundamental to its success.
-Mid-stage Gateway Review 5 For partnering projects, these Reviews are held every three to five years, depending on key decision points and the expected extent of policy change within that sector (e.g. Education, Health).
+Mid-stage Gateway Review 5 For partnering projects, these reviews are held every three to five years, depending on key decision points and the expected extent of policy change within that sector (e.g. Education, Health).
 The focus in this section will be on what has changed in terms of assumptions or circumstances (e.g. change of policy direction, technology change, people skills or resources, the governance arrangements and user satisfaction).
-Final Gateway Review 5 This Review is held approximately one to two years before the completion of the contract period, depending on its overall length.
-The key aspects to probe in this section will be to see that the asset will fit in with any new programme and business case and that it meets the requirements of key stakeholders.
-The new business case is examined in detail as a Gateway Review 0 on a new programme.
+Final Gateway Review 5 This review is held approximately one to two years before the completion of the contract period, depending on its overall length.
+The key aspects to probe in this section will be to see that the asset will fit in with any new programme and Business Case and that it meets the requirements of key stakeholders.
+Note that any new Business Case is examined in detail as a Gateway Review 0 on a new programme.
 A strong governance structure should be in place to oversee the end of one contract, and if applicable, the start of another.